 For instance, Patrick J. Mahoney of the Christian Defense Coalition says that “…It would be a double tragedy for those who oppose the pro-life movement to take this episode and use it to paint the pro-life movement with a broad brush of extremism and violence."

 Most egregiously we have the likes of Bill O’Reilly, who for years has compared Dr. Tiller’s work to that of a Nazi.
-There’s a reason O’Reilly is so over the top about abortion—his audience has found him and he revels in their Christian warrior magnification of his message.
+There’s a reason O’Reilly is so over the top about abortion—his audience has found him and he revels in their fervent, Christian warrior magnification of his message.

 The response to this isn't about free speech, disgust with O'Reilly aside.
 The O'Reilly's of the world will always exist, and not just on the topic of abortion.
 Our job is to delegitimize O'Reilly through our own speech and through organizing, and to push the leaders of the anti-abortion crowd to do the same.

-Instead of focusing on O'Reilly, et al, we need to take Roeder's killing of Tiller for what it really is--an act of domestic terrorism, meant to inspire fear among the broader populace.
+Bigger picture, instead of focusing on O'Reilly, et al, we need to take Roeder's killing of Tiller for what it really is--an act of domestic terrorism, meant to inspire fear among the broader populace.
 As in, “look what happens when you don’t agree with us.”

 It's very hard to believe the assassin, Roeder, acted without the knowledge of any other anti-abortion militants, who have so villainized doctors, and women, that it's highly likely they are celebrating Roeder's act today.
 They probably view him as a martyr.
 The U.S. government needs to ferret these people out.